Ouko01/hello-world/README.md

 # hello-world

 Hello World repository for Git tutorial
-Thisis an example repository for the Git tutorial on https://www.w3schools.com
+This an example repository for the Git tutorial on https://www.w3schools.com

 This repository is built step by step in the tutorial.

+It now  includes steps for GitHub.